• Skip to primary navigation

 Sen Clint Dixon

-• When he got to number two on the list, Dixon told the room “the audience isn’t going to like this, but comments are over” “I know the audience is not going to like this.
+• When he got to number two on the list, Dixon told the room “I know the audience is not going to like this.
 We are under extreme time constraints and we are going to end the public comment now.”

 • I was prevented from speaking and offering an experienced and educated analysis of the phony immigration part of the legislation.
 I was cancelled by the Chamber of Commerce Republicans.
 The Republicans passed out the bill.
 Senator Ed Setzler made the motion “do pass.”
 It should be noted that Dolezal was careful to avoid any mention of illegal immigration in his presentation.